-Swimmer’s ear (Otitis Externa) is an infection of the skin lining the ear canal.
-This is common in swimmers and can be either a bacterial or a fungal infection caused by warm water in the ear being a perfect breeding ground for the bacteria.
+Swimmer’s ear or otitis externa is an infection of the skin which lines the ear canal.
+This is common in swimmers and can be either a bacterial or a fungal infection.

-Swimmers ear symptoms include ear ache, redness in the ear, itching and possible discharge from the ear.
-There may be excess ear wax and possible hearing loss.
+Symptoms include ear ache, redness, itching and possible discharge from the ear.
+There may be excess wax and possible hearing loss.
 Pain is produced when pulling down on the ear lobe.

 Swimmers ear is commonly found in those who swim regularly.
 Water trapped in the ear causes the bacteria usually found there to multiply as it creates an ideal, warm, moist environment.
-Swimming in unclean water increases the risk of getting swimmers ear.
+Swimming in unclean water increases the risk of getting the condition.

-Other things can cause the condition, including damage to the ear canal (e.g. cuts or damage from cotton buds etc), chemicals such as hair spray getting into the ears and skin conditions such as Eczema.
+Other things can cause the condition, including damage to the ear canal for example cuts or damage from cotton buds etc, chemicals such as hair spray getting into the ears and skin conditions such as eczema.

 Early treatment of otitis externa is advised to get the best results and to avoid any further damage.
 Treatment usually involves gently cleaning the ear and ear drops containing a mild acidic substance to kill the bacteria.
 Antibiotics may be prescribed by a Doctor for more severe cases.
 Antibiotic drops are usually used although oral antibiotics may also be prescribed if the infection has started to spread.
 Check ups will be required to ensure that treatment has been successful.